 Join Raven Leilani, author of Luster, and 2020 Young Lions Fiction Award nominee Kiley Reid, author of Such a Fun Age, for an in-depth discussion on the politics of writing and their bestselling debut novels.

-MAKE A PURCHASE, MAKE AN IMPACT.
+YOU MADE A PURCHASE, WE MADE AN IMPACT.

-We’re proud to donate 1% of the net sales on KennethCole.com to The New York Public Library in support of The Harry Belafonte Black Liberation Speaker Series.
+Between October 2020 and February 2021, we donated a percentage of the net sales on KennethCole.com to The New York Public Library in support of The Harry Belafonte Black Liberation Speaker Series.